manojtpillai/kubuculum/README.md

 ### Playbooks

 The main playbook for executing benchmark runs is perform_benchrun.yml.
-The code is very readable and intuitive, and probably does not need more explanation.
+The code is simple and readable, and probably does not need more explanation.

-Note that the playbook has an option, enabled by default, to drop caches between benchmark prepare and benchmark run phases.
+The playbook has an option, enabled by default, to drop caches between benchmark prepare and benchmark run phases.
 Currently, this is the only place where caches are dropped.
-The ability to drop caches at arbitrary points in a benchmarks execution has not yet been implemented.
-The drop caches functionality is currently only implemented for rook-ceph because that is the only storage solution this tool has been used with.
+The ability to drop caches at arbitrary points in a benchmark's execution has not yet been implemented.
+The drop-caches functionality is currently only implemented for rook-ceph because that is the only storage solution this tool has been used with.

 ## Additional Details

 Please refer to the documentation of individual roles for more details.